-(Related pages include: Children & Youth, Child Protection / Welfare, Child Sexual Abuse / Assault / Violence, Child Support / Custody and Teen Dating Violence.)
+(See related pages: Children & Youth, Child Protection / Welfare, Child Sexual Abuse / Assault / Violence, Child Support / Custody / Visitation and Teen Dating Violence.)

 Be Strong from the Inside Out, Peace Over Violence – an asset-based health promotion and violence prevention curriculum empowering young women ages 13-19.
 The curriculum builds on concepts of womanhood, respect, and positive relationships as a strategy for health promotion and violence prevention, Los Angeles, CA.

 Communication Skills Building for Parents of Preteen Girls, Office on Women's Health – helps community leaders strengthen the communication skills of parents and caregivers of preteen and teenage girls.
 Dating, self-image, Internet dangers and peer pressure are some topics parents and caregivers have a hard time discussing with their children.
 Communication Skills Building offers tools to help community leaders work with parents to improve communication with their preteen and teenage girls.
 WIth the aid of a Facilitator's Guide, online videos and a Tip Sheet for Parents, you will meet families who show parents and caregivers ways to effectively communicate with their daughters.

 Day of the Girl, School Girls Unite and Youth Activism Project – is about highlighting, celebrating, discussing and advancing girls lives and opportunities across the globe.
 When girls come together to talk about what really matters to us, we can teach other people ~ grownups, boys, girls all across the world ~ a new way of thinking about issues like gender stereotypes, discrimination and opportunity.
 October 11 is not just a day but a movement.
 It is bigger than one issue, one organization, or even one country, Kensington, MD.